Azure-Samples/active-directory-python-external-identities-api-connector-azure-function-validate/README.md

 urlFragment: "active-directory-dotnet-external-identities-api-connector-azure-function-validateb"
 ---

-# External Identities self-service sign-up validation using Node.js Azure Function and API connector.
+# External Identities self-service sign-up validation using a Python Azure Function and API connector.

 This sample demonstrates how to use API connectors to customize [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) of External Identities.